-Ascend Elements, a prominent lithium-ion battery (LIB) recycler, is set to boost U.S. lithium carbonate production by 60% with its new facility in Covington, Georgia.
-Starting in 2025, the company aims to produce up to 3,000 metric tons of lithium carbonate annually, with a purity of about 99%.
-This new domestic source of lithium carbonate is expected to be a significant contribution to meeting the growing demand for battery materials, particularly in the electric vehicle (EV) and energy storage industries.
-This move will also help reduce the U.S.’s reliance on imported lithium, a critical component in battery production.
+Ascend Elements is expanding its U.S. lithium carbonate production by 60% with a new facility in Covington, Georgia.
+The plant, set to begin in 2025, will produce 3,000 metric tons of lithium carbonate annually.
+This expansion will help meet the growing demand for lithium, especially in the electric vehicle (EV) and energy storage industries.
+It will also reduce the U.S.’s reliance on imported lithium.

 Environmental Benefits of Ascend’s Recycling Process